 - Individual Freshwater and State Open Water Permit (FWIP)Transition Area Waiver (TAW)

-An overview of the Land Use Application Procedures including completing forms (LURP2 etc), calculating fees, using the new checklists and the new requirements for freshwater wetland applications will be presented.
+An overview of the Land Use Application Procedures including completing forms (LURP2 etc), calculating fees, and using checklists to provide a complete application

 Electronic Instant permits and electronic LOI submission

 Instructors will also provide participants with an opportunity to address specific questions or concerns they may have regarding the rules

 Who Should Attend